 While at UEL Lawrence went from heavyweight BUCS champion to Olympian in a matter of just over 12 months.
 During this time he represented GB in the European championships where he went on to become European champion at the first time of asking.
-Following his Olympic exploits he has turned professional and now is part of the very successful Matchroom sport boxing team
+Following his Olympic exploits, he turned professional and has gone on to hold the WBO cruiserweight title.

-While at UEL Lawrence studied a BA in Psychosocial Studies in the school of Social Sciences.
+While at UEL Lawrence studied a BA in Psychosocial Studies.

 Peter Hardcastle - Rowing

-Peter is one of UEL’s most experienced Olympians, he has represented Australia at a total of 3 Olympics games in the 2000 Sydney Olympics, 2004 Athens Olympics and 2008 Beijing Olympics.
+Peter is one of UEL's most experienced Olympian;, he has represented Australia at a total of three Olympic games in the 2000 Sydney Olympics, 2004 Athens Olympics and 2008 Beijing Olympics.
 He was able to reach the final in each Olympics he competed in.
 Further to this he won numerous rowing World Cup titles and medalled at World Championships.

 While at UEL Peter completed an MSc in Risk Management and was able to win gold with his crew at the 2013 BUCS regatta.

 Another of UEL's successful group of judo players, Szandra has competed a great number of times in world and continental competitions.
 Szandra was also selected to represent Ghana at the 2016 Rio Olympics.
 She was successful competing for Ghana in the African championships where she has won a number of medals in the past.
 These are in additional to the gold medal she won at the world cup in the African Open in 2014 where she won gold in the under 63kg weight class.